Andreavnn/Brambleheart/README.md

 - Anthro Mundas starts the setting-lore sequence; all rule sections gain previous/next navigation and rule cards are flatter and denser.
 - Reset Local Data returns to the Welcome page, and the splash install flow is more defensive when the browser install prompt is unavailable.
 - Settings now offers only the standard background and the supplied Ready For Adventure artwork.

-## Applying

-Overlay this package onto the current Brambleheart repository, replacing matching files while preserving repository files not present in the package.